twitter/twemproxy/tests/README.rst

     pip install git+https://github.com/andymccurdy/redis-py.git@2.10.3
     pip install git+https://github.com/idning/python-memcached.git#egg=memcache

-Note : if you want to test geo command you have to use the latest redis-py
+Note : if you want to test geo command you have to use the latest redis-py(>2.10.5)

 2. copy binarys to _binaries/::